ripple/ripple-rest/README.md

 1. Run `git clone https://github.com/ripple/ripple-rest.git` in a terminal and switch into the `ripple-rest` directory
 2. Run `npm install; ./node_modules/.bin/grunt dbsetup` to install the dependencies and setup the database
 3. Run `node server.js` to start the server
+4. Visit `http://localhost:5990/api/v1/status` in your browser to confirm that the server is up and running (you will need to use `https://` if you have SSL configured and the host and port may be different if you have used non-standard configuration options)

 #### Updating